MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

      - There are important caveats similar to Section 2 Question 4 - Hospitals with longer than average LOS.
 Some doctors may specialize in complex or chronic conditions like cancer or kidney failure, where multiple visits are medically necessary and not an inefficient process by the doctor.
 Higher repeat visit counts could simply reflect that these physicians see sicker patients or manage intensive follow-up care, not poor outcomes.

 - Insights Gained:
-     - A handful of doctors show higher than average 7-day return rates, meaning their patients often return sooner after discharge.
+     - A handful of doctors show higher-than-average 7-day return rates, meaning their patients often return sooner after discharge.
 These could indicate unnecessary or inefficient practices by the practitioner.

 ```
 WITH base AS (